seasonedfish/blog/index.md

 [this flask-ask template](https://github.com/chrisvoncsefalvay/cookiecutter-flask-ask)
 for Cookiecutter that should be helpful.

-I switched to PyCharm on Windows and set up the project structure with the template.
+I switched to PyCharm on Windows (because I miss GUI) and set up the project structure with the template.
 However, I ran into a problem installing certain dependencies.
 Installing cffi raises `IndexError: list index out of range`.
 Installing cryptography also failed.
 I saw that newer versions were already installed, so I changed the condition in `requirements.txt` from `==` to `>=`.
 This seemed to fix the issues.

 I researched Python virtual environments.
 Here are articles and discussions that I read:
 - [Pipenv & Virtual Environments](https://docs.python-guide.org/dev/virtualenvs/)